[ Cross-Step Waltz History | Step Descriptions | 138 Variations | Waltz Groups | Music ]

 During cross-step waltz, dancers alternate between basic turning, as in the first eight bars of the video above, and creative figures.

-Traditional slow ballroom waltz, based on the box step, has a similar "Twinkle" cross-step, but the significant difference is that slow ballroom waltz must begin on the lead's left (follow's right) foot, resulting in the Twinkle cross-step opposing the musical downbeat. i.e., the strong primary cross-step occurs during the weak second bar of music, count 4, while the weaker secondary cross-step has the strong musical downbeat, count 1.
+Traditional slow ballroom waltz, based on the box step, has a similar "Twinkle" cross-step, but the significant difference is that slow ballroom waltz must begin on the Lead's left (Follow's right) foot, resulting in the Twinkle cross-step opposing the musical downbeat. i.e., the strong primary cross-step forward occurs during the weak second bar of music, count 4, while the weaker secondary cross-step inward has the strong musical downbeat, count 1.
 This feels musically unsatisfying, so after only one or two cross-steps, dancers return to their basic box step.

 Tempo

-The slow tempo of cross-step waltz provides for a relaxed pace of creativity, offering a balanced contrast to the fast-paced creativity of swing and hustle.
-This pace is also forgiving of mistakes, letting both lead and follow easily track each other through unintended variations.
+The slow tempo of cross-step waltz allows a relaxed pace of creativity, offering a balanced contrast to the fast-paced creativity of swing and hustle.
+This pace is also forgiving of mistakes, letting both Lead and Follow easily track each other through unintended variations.

-The flexible frame of cross-step waltz enables spontaneous creativity but it's only comfortable at slow tempos.
-If cross-step waltz is danced to fast waltz music, the twisting frame becomes uncomfortable for the follow.
+The flexible frame of cross-step waltz enables spontaneous creativity but it's only comfortable at slower tempos.
+If cross-step waltz is danced to fast waltz music, the twisting frame may become uncomfortable for the Follow.

 Lead/Follow Roles